Careers360 Logo

 Answer:

-The answer is the option (ii) Its tendency to gain a single electron in its valence shell to attain stable electronic configuration.
+The answer is the option (ii) Its tendency to gain a single electron in its valence shell to attain a stable electronic configuration.

 Question:2

-Why does H^+ ion always get associated with other atoms or molecules?
+Why does H+ ion always get associated with other atoms or molecules?

 (ii) Its reactivity is similar to halogens.